Trường Chinh: Land reform campaign in North Vietnam

 A blot in Trường Chinh's political life was the failure of the Land Reform campaign in the DRV between 1953 and 1956.
 The land reform campaign had a largely impact on Vietnamese society as it challenged the existing social and cultural structure.
 The land reform campaign was accompanied by extensive repression and excess, which resulted in the false imprisonment and execution of large numbers of people, many of whom were party members.
 The land reform was proposed and pushed by Trường Chinh as the Secretary of the Workers Party of Vietnam (Đảng Lao động Việt Nam).
 He aimed to change Vietnam to a new society which was neither feudal nor colonial society.
 He started developing his ideas of the land reform together with Võ Nguyên Giáp in 1938.
 Both had published their work The Peasant Questions (Vấn đề dân cày) which critiqued the social structure in Vietnam and the peasants’ problems in Vietnam.
 That work is praised from the Communist Party as the foundation of the understanding about agricultural system and Vietnamese peasants’ life.

 Before the land reform, the party started implementing tax reduction policies to help farmers.
 However, later on, the goal was to expand the mass base by allocating land to the peasants who formed the majority in the country, as well as managing the feudal class.

 The land reform was debated among the party's leaders.
 Trường Chinh had already been criticized for his unwillingness to agree with other party leaders and for his support of China while other leaders relied on the Soviet Union as their role model.
 While Trường Chinh was persuaded by other party members to use the Soviet model, he claimed that Vietnam was able to learn from China's land reform experience.
 In Trường Chinh's view, the party needed land reform to gain mass support by having a peasant revolution, overthrowing the landlords, and being a step in the liberation of Vietnam.

 The party accepted Chinese guidance, because of its close relationship with China's leader, Mao Zedong.
 Trường Chinh admired Mao's ideological strategies and he adopted Mao's land reform campaign.
 Scholars have different opinions towards the land reform in Vietnam.
-Firstly, the land reform in North Vietnam was actually considered as a radical program and the adaptation of the CCP model was implemented between 1946-1953.
+Firstly, the land reform in North Vietnam was actually considered as a radical program and the adaptation of the CCP model was implemented between 1946 and 1953.
 The party leaders also used the land reform campaign "land to the tillers" for economic collectivization.
 However, another scholar pointed out that although Vietnam was mostly influenced by China, Vietnam's adaptation of the Chinese land reform had some differences to suit the Vietnamese context.
 The achievement of the revolution in China encouraged Vietnam to accept China as a model to design the policy and accept China as a consultant in policy implementation.